adiskop/adiskop.github.io/_posts/2020-09-30-ruby_self_keyword_-_explained.markdown

 Using self is also very useful when we want to change a class or method name:
-When compared to simply use the specific class/method names, which will then have to also be changed.
+When compared to simply using the specific class/method names, which will then have to also be changed.
 Self would not be affected.

 It also makes the code shorter and easier to understand.